THE BIGGEST MISTAKE FOUNDERS MAKE WHEN HIRING FOR OPERATIONS

 Execution and strategy are genuinely different skill sets.
 But it's not quite as black and white as "hire two separate people."

 Let me use myself as an example.
-When I'm embedded in an organization as their fractional COO, my job looks like this: identify the problem, identify potential solutions, design the fix, and implement it.
+When I'm embedded in an organization as their fractional COO, my job looks like this: set the business strategy, identify the problems standing in our way to get to where we want to go, identify potential solutions, design the fix, and implement it.
 Once it's implemented — the right way, the most efficient way, with an SOP behind it — I hand it off.
 Sometimes to my own operations assistant, who handles the repeated execution of tasks that can't be automated.
-Sometimes to an internal person on the team.
+Sometimes to an internal person on the client’s team.
 But the repeated maintenance of a process is not where a strategist's time should live, and it's not a good use of company resources to have it there.

 So it's less that strategy and execution need to be two separate people, and more that they need to be two separate functions — with someone who can hold the strategy layer, and somewhere for the execution to actually land.